apostrophecms/apostrophe-documentation/modules/apostrophe-pieces-widgets/index.md

 were chosen "by id", i.e. manually in a join, and do a single query to fetch them.
 This is usually more efficient, however if you have customized the `loadOne` method you may not wish to use it.

+### `limitByAll`

+Integer that sets the widget cursor limit when all pieces are fetched.
+If this option is not set, editors will be presented with the usual `Maximum Displayed` schema field to set this number manually

+### `limitByTag`

+Integer that sets the widget cursor limit when pieces are fetched by tag.
+If this option is not set, editors will be presented with the usual `Maximum Displayed` schema field to set this number manually

+### `limitById`

+Integer that sets the widget cursor limit for fetching pieces individually

 ## Methods
 ### load(*req*, *widgets*, *callback*)